MuhammadAhsan66/Instagram-Clone/README.md

 ruby -v
 ```

-The ouput should start with something like `ruby 2.7.5` If not, install the right ruby version.
+The output should start with something like `ruby 2.7.5` If not, install the right ruby version.

 #### Check your Rails version